sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 command, you set up a new workarea in a new directory on your computer for creating and distributing your module.

 But it gets even better than that.
-You can also use blueprints to control not just what your workarea will initially look like but the manufacturing process.
+You can control not just what your workarea will initially look like but what manufacturing process will be used to.
 In other words, you can control which plugins go into your `dist.ini` file.
 This is a powerful feature of `Dist::Zilla` that takes you well beyond what you can do with a more typical distribution generation systems using just templates.

-So instead of "profiles," we encourage you to think of them instead as "blueprints" as with think it better captures what the essence of what the `new` command does.
-Wherever we are have to use the term `profile` below, replace it **mentally** with the word `blueprint` instead.
+Instead of "profiles," we encourage you to think of them instead as "blueprints" as it better captures what the essence of what the `new` command does.
+Wherever we use the term `profile` below, replace it **mentally** with the word `blueprint` instead.
 If you we have you type in `profile`, make sure you actually type in `profile.`

 ## Creating Our First Factory Blueprint

 We first need to esablish a storage area for our default blueprints.
-The default blueprint will be used unless we specify a custom blueprint to use.
-To do this
+The default blueprint is what's used unless we specify a custom blueprint.

-do:
+Create a default directory:

 `mkdir -p ~/.dzil/profiles/default`

-Inside of this directory, you're going to create a `profile.ini` file (which we cannot call `blueprint.ini`).
+Inside this directory, you're going to create a `profile.ini` file (which we cannot call `blueprint.ini`).
 The job of this file is to tell `Dist::Zilla` how to establish our workarea.
 The file works very similarly to how our `dist.ini` file works.
-But instead of processing our module, it helps us set it one up.
-One of the most important tasks of `profile.ini` is to provide the assembly instructions for creating our module's initial files.
+But instead of processing our module, it helps us establish the template for our module.

 Let's create the following `profile.ini` file in the `default` directory we created above: